Records of sightings for 2020 should be sent to the Hampshire County Recorder, Keith Betton.

 - Instructions for completing Recording forms 2020 doc document or pdf format.

-- Guidelines for the submission of records 2020 in doc document or pdf format.
+- Guidelines for the submission of records 2020 are here and can be downloaded in doc document or pdf format.

 - Unusual Records form